March 14, 2019 - April 7, 2019

 If you are already registered for Shiftboard through another organization, you still need to register for Moisture Festival’s Shiftboard.
 (You can use the same email address which makes it super easy!)

-Our volunteer coordinators are Jennifer Wensrich and Kate Frisby.
-To reach them with questions about volunteering for the Moisture Festival, email: email@example.com
+Our volunteer coordinator is Jennifer Wensrich.
+To reach her with questions about volunteering for the Moisture Festival, email: firstname.lastname@example.org

 We all work together to make this festival happen.
 Many of our volunteers have been with us for years – and they keep coming back to work for free because they love the festival.
 Our shows run Wednesday through Sunday.
 Most of the shows are held at Hale’s Palladium in Fremont, but many shifts are also at other venues around Seattle.